zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Chad says, “But this is still a work in progress ri ght?”
 A “work in progress” (progress) is something that isn't completed yet.
 I t isn't finished.
 You haven't done everything you need to do.
 Melinda says, “What  do you mean?”
 Chad says, “Well, your fact sheet is a half a page long.”
 In o ther words, it's not very long.
 It's just one half of a piece of paper.
 He says, “There are two samples of your work” – which isn’t very much – “and there are no testimo nials, just a blank page.”
 “Blank” (blank) here means empty, without any words , without any photos, nothing on it.
 So, she doesn't have any testimonial s and she only has two samples of her work.

 Melinda says, “I admit that it's a little thin righ t now.”
 When she says “it's a little thin,” she means there isn't much in there.
 There i sn't a lot of content.
 There is not a lot of substance.
 “But,” she says, “what do y ou expect?”
 That question, “What do you expect?” means you should not be surpr ised.
 “I just started working in the field” – in this kind of job – “six months a go.
 This portfolio shows that there is room for growth.”
 The expression “room for growt h” (growth) means that you have opportunities for improvement, that it's not f inished, it's not complete.
 You still have a lot more that you can accomplish.
 Chad  says, “Yeah, plenty of room.”
 “Plenty (plenty) of something” is a lot of somethin g – much.
 “We have plenty of food.”
 We have a lot of food.
-Melinda has “plenty o f room for growth,” meaning she hasn’t really accomplished very much so far.
+Melinda has “plenty of room for growth,” meaning she hasn’t really accomplished very much so far.
 So , of course, she can only do better in terms of the things she puts in her portf olio.

 Let’s listen to the dialog this time at a normal sp eed.